-However there are some very real considerations that you need to take into account before you rush out and buy a flat screen for your church.
+However, there are some genuine considerations that you need to take into account before you rush out and buy a flat screen for your church.

 Flat screens need a more direct viewing angle.
-It is harder to see a flat screen when you are looking at it from more than a 30 degree angle.
-If you have a room that is wider than it is deep, you may have to purchase 2 flat screens where you could get by with one projector and screen.
+It is harder to see a flat screen when you are looking at it from more than a 30-degree angle.
+If you have a room that is wider than it is deep, you may have to purchase two flat screens where you could get by with one projector and screen.

-If your sanctuary is longer than it is wide, then size might be an issue.
+If your sanctuary is more extended than it is wide, then size might be an issue.
 The cost of flat screens starts to rise exponentially as they increase in size.

 Advantages Of A Projector

-For medium to large size churches, the advantages of a projector system can make a lot of sense.
-For instance.....
+For medium to large size churches, the benefits of a projector system can make much sense.
+For instance…..

 - More bang for your buck.
 If you need a larger screen size, the cost of a projector is less.

 - There are no issues with glare.
-You might have some issues with clarity and brightness due to room lighting, however not a glare problem.
+You might have some problems with clarity and brightness due to room lighting, however not a glare problem.

 - A projector and screen has a larger viewing angle.
-People sitting at an angle from the screen can still see the screen clearly.
+People sitting at an angle from the screen can still see the screen.